 Trigger.
 If the peizo voltage changes by a set threshold, an alarm condition.
 The last three historical raw sensor values before the trigger occured are sent out on BusIO, followed by ongoing real time raw sensor values during the alarm event.
 As the piezo sensor is practically limited to a length of sampling time (a few seconds to a minute) the alarm condition self cancels after sending a set number of raw sensor values.
 Then returns to the Stabilising.

 LED FLash Function.
 Redundant feature.
 Pin 7 connected LED / resistor.
 Flashing activates/deactivates via a command received over BusIO.

 The sensor stores configuration data in the microcontroller's flash memory.
 BusIO address, Trig threshold, NFB control (in beta stage).

 A sensor may be interrogated for raw sensor value while in standby.

-By default the hardware address of the sensor is "F" (one-of-15) this is changed with the appropriate configuration command over the BusIO interface
+By default the hardware address of an unconfigured sensor is "F" (one-of-15) this is changed with the appropriate configuration command over the BusIO interface